torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 ---------

 One of the most important (and thus difficult to debug) problems in kernel programming are race conditions.
-In the Linux kernel, they are usually avoided via spin-locks, mutexes or semaphores.
+In the GNU/Linux kernel, they are usually avoided via spin-locks, mutexes or semaphores.
 In general, if a race condition can happen in an interrupt handler, it has to be managed atomically, and you have to use a spinlock to protect the critical